 It is a good option for those who have taken the time to save and now want to invest in improving or expanding their home.

-If you Buy a property with works To rent it, know that it is possible to deduct certain work expenses from your taxes thanks to the property deficit mechanism.
+If you buy a property with works to rent it, know that it is possible to deduct certain work expenses from your taxes thanks to the property deficit mechanism.
 In concrete terms, the costs incurred to rehabilitate or improve a rental property can be deducted from your property income and thus reduce the taxable amount.

 The works concerned are those aimed at maintaining the property in good condition, without however changing its layout or structure.
 This includes renovating the roof, replacing the heating system or repairing electrical installations, for example.